-Please consult the Terms of Reference of the Teacher Task Force and our How to Join the Teacher Task Force brochure.
+Please consult the Terms of Reference of the Teacher Task Force and contact the TTF Secretariat (teacherstaskforce[at]unesco.org).

 As of April 2022, the TTF is composed of 161 members, including 1 associate member:

 - Bilateral and multilateral international development agencies: 4